-If your law school or organization has an institutional subscription, then you can get access to Quimbee for free.
+If your law school or organization has an institutional subscription, then you can access Quimbee for free.

-If you've never had a Quimbee account, you may set up your free account, please use the following link to sign up for your institutional membership:
+If you've never had a Quimbee account, you may set up your free account by using the following link to sign up for your institutional membership:

-Please be sure to use your law school email address (using the standard format, like @american.edu or @berkeley.edu), so the system recognizes your eligibility.
+Please be sure to use your law school email address (using the standard format like @american.edu or @berkeley.edu) so that the system recognizes your eligibility.

 (Note: If you already have a Quimbee account, please contact us and we'll move you over to your school's account manually.
 You may be eligible for a refund of your previous payments.)